 Each time they publish an issue, they have a “Pick-up Party” to celebrate the release, allow subscribers to get their copies, and meet the folks featured in the issue.
-So I’ll have a table at tonight's event and will be showing prototypes of one or possibly two upcoming products.
+It was a lot of fun to attend last week and meet some customers as well as other artists and designers.

 I’m pleased to introduce the MONYOU Series- a limited edition collection of prints inspired by traditional Japanese patterns.

 This distinct style is characterized by repeating geometric patterns which reflect those found in nature.
 The tradition dates back over 500 years when bold patterns were needed on flags to distinguish different groups on the battlefield from a distance.
 From there, they began to be used as family crests and as motifs on crafts.

 Modern Material with a Traditional Twist

 Featuring clean lines and bold patterns, this collection is a blend of modern and traditional.
 For example, patterns like this would commonly be found on washi paper.
 The texture in this traditional paper is often visible, adding a unique character to the print.
 Our modern Tyvek material achieves the same effect due to the random swirls of fibers that are used to create it.

 You may not have been aware, but one of my close friends Damon has been the unofficial Creative Director for SlimFold for years.
 I’ve always bouncing ideas off of him and he even helped shoot our first two Kickstarter videos!
 I was thrilled that this year he was able to contribute in a more official capacity on several projects.
 When it came time to do a new print run, I offered him three slots on the press sheet as a “blank slate”.
 He came up with several ideas which pushed the limits of how we produce the wallets in order to achieve them.